wpmetabox/docs/_docs/edit-meta-boxes.md

 title: Edit meta boxes
 ---

 When you use a WordPress theme or plugin which [integrates Meta Box](/integration/), all the information of fields and meta boxes are fixed, such as: meta box title, number of fields, fields' names and descriptions, ...
-It might be better in some situations when you want to **change these texts** or **add/remove fields of an existing meta box** or even **remove a meta box**.
+How to change these texts or add/remove fields of an existing meta box or even remove a meta box?

-Assuming we have 2 meta boxes registered in a WordPress parent theme or a plugin with this code below:
+Assuming we have 2 meta boxes registered in a parent theme:

 ```php
 add_filter( 'rwmb_meta_boxes', 'prefix_register_meta_boxes' );